 Let us welcome a reluctant ceasefire and a shaky peace.

 Two years after the killings by Hamas, the world still bleeds.
-Jewish hostages remain captive or dead; Gaza has been obliterated; Palestinians displaced and starving.
+Surviving Jewish hostages are going home; Gaza has been obliterated; Palestinians are displaced and still starving.
+Decades of children have grown up knowing only violence.
+Palestinians are still displaced and starving.
 Decades of children have grown up knowing only violence.

 Note: Juzoor for Health and Social Development is a Palestinian non-governmental organization and member of the HelpAge global network.
 It works nationally to improve the health and well-being of Palestinian families and to promote health as a basic human right.